Cleveland RTX ZipCore wedges mix classic simplicity with thoroughly modern (and hidden) high-tech construction method

 “We found a solution that can allow us to take out that weight without creating a durability challenge or a visual challenge or a sound and feel issue.
 And you need a material that isn’t too soft or too brittle but also can withstand having molten steel poured around it while holding its position.”

-Cleveland has been using a deeper hosel bore and other shaping tweaks to get the center of gravity more centered on the face in its recent RTX3 and RTX4 wedges, but this design both pushes that CG closer to center (50 percent closer compared to earlier RTX wedges), while also freeing up more mass to add stability, or moment of inertia.
+Cleveland has been using a deeper hosel bore and other shaping tweaks to get the center of gravity more centered on the face in its recent RTX3 and RTX4 wedges, but this design pushes that CG closer to center (50 percent closer compared to earlier RTX wedges) and also frees up more mass to add stability, or moment of inertia.
 The MOI focus here is about the stability for high and low mis-hits as opposed to the heel-toe mishits, which is less of a concern on wedge shots.

 “There’s essentially no parameter in our groove spec that stayed the same,” Brekke said.
 “All of our testing over the years has essentially allowed us to do that.”

-The grooves on RTX ZipCore adds two extra grooves compared to past models to provide more groove edges catching the ball at impact to grab the cover and generate more spin.
+Two extra grooves were added compared to past models to provide more groove edges catching the ball at impact, helping to grab the cover and generate more spin.
 There’s a slightly more V-shaped wall angle and a greater depth to funnel away moisture and grass debris for cleaner contact.

 “To get sharper, deeper and closer together, we think we’re really attacking what are the groove rules and what are the performance correlations,” Brekke said.
 “I don’t think we could really say the sharper or the deeper or the more grooves at ball impact, one vs. another, is doing more.
 But our data is clear that sharper with a smaller edge radius has a strong relationship to increasing spin, deeper has a strong relationship to increasing spin and then the more grooves you can get on there, the more effect those two things are going to have on every shot.”